-We are grateful for the FPSNA breeders listed here for choosing to support the Fell Pony breed, and our non-profit FPS Overseas Branch.
+We are grateful for the FPSNA breeders listed here who choose to support the Fell Pony breed, and our non-profit FPS Overseas Branch.

 Fell Pony foals born in North America are registered in the Overseas Section of the Fell Pony Society (FPS) Studbook in the UK.
 The FPS defines the breeder as the mare owner of record (or lessee) at the time of foaling.
 Reputable breeders will register their foals within their year of birth, as the FPS does consider this the responsibility of the breeder.
 Microchipping is required to register all foals, and DNA typing with parentage verification is also required if the foal was bred via artificial insemination, in addition to the appropriate FPS forms for AI and the specialized stallion license for AI breeding.
 DNA typing is also required for foals not registered in the year of their birth (which then is considered a late registration).